VishnuGShephertz/Android_Buddy_Management_Using_App42/README.md

 	}
 ```

-_7. Send Picture Message to Group or Friend:__You have to  get  all friend request first before accepting friend request using followin
+_21. Send Picture Message to Group or Friend:__ If you want to share picture image with your friend and group you can easily send it in form of message using this code.

 ```
 public void sharePictureMessage(final ImageInfo imageInfo,